chakrabortydeepro/yajurvedavicara/README.md

-# Yajurvedavicara
+﻿# Yajurvedavicara
-This is an edition of the text Yajurvedavicāra edited by Aniruddha Kar, Anusrita Mandal, Deepro Chakraborty, Parthasarathi Sil and Manji Bhadra
+This is an edition of the text Yajurvedavicāra edited by Aniruddha Kar, Anusrita Mandal, Deepro Chakraborty, Parthasarathi Sil, Devalina Saikia and Manji Bhadra